strongqa/howitzer/README.md

 </p>

 ## Key Benefits
-- Independent of test web application, its technologies and languages.
+- Independent of a web application technical stack, language and architecture.
-- Fast installation of the complete testing infrastructure (takes less than 5 minutes).
+- Fast installation and configuration of the complete testing infrastructure (takes less than 5 minutes).
-- Flexible configuration of the test framework.
+- Elegant, intuitive and powerful Ruby language underneath.
-- Possibility to choose between Cucumber, RSpec or Turnip BDD tool.
+- Possibility to choose your favorite BDD tool (Cucumber, RSpec or Turnip).
 - Integration with SauceLabs, Testingbot, BrowserStack and MailGun web services.
-- Easy tests support.
+- Easy tests support based on the best patterns, techniques, principles.
 - Ability to execute tests against to both browserless driver and actual browsers with no changes in your tests.
-- Searches for broken links.

 ## Documentation
-Refer to the [GETTING STARTED](http://rubydoc.info/gems/howitzer/file/GETTING_STARTED.md) document to start working with *Howitzer*.
+Refer to the [GETTING STARTED](GETTING_STARTED.md) document to start working with *Howitzer*.

 You can also find the Rdoc documentation on [Rubygems](https://rubygems.org/gems/howitzer).